mattcone/bus-o-matic/README.md

     $ gem install bus-o-matic

+## Setup

+Your project needs to require Bus-o-matic.
+This can be put in an initializer.

+    require 'busomatic'

+    key = "xxxxxxxxxxxxxxxxxxxx"
+    PIT::Busomatic.key = key

 ## Usage

 TODO: Write usage instructions here

 ## Contributing

-This is my first Ruby gem, so I appreciate any issues or pull requests with suggested improvements.
+This is my first Ruby gem, so I appreciate you reporting issues or creating pull requests.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)